atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** Integer
 - **Required:** Yes
 - **Description:** Type of ancillary product.
+  Valid values:

-  1: Check-in baggage
+  - 1: Check-in baggage

-  3: Cabin Baggage Overhead Locker
+  - 3: Cabin Baggage Overhead Locker
   Currently, only baggage is available.
-- **Constraints:** Must be a valid predefined type.
 - **Default:** 1
 - **Example:** 1

 ### **ancillaryProductElements.canPurchaseWithTicket**
 - **Type:** Integer
 - **Required:** Yes
 - **Description:** Indicates if the product can be purchased with the ticket.
+  Valid values:
+  - 1: Yes
-- **Constraints:** 1 for yes, 0 for no.
+  - 0: no.
 - **Default:** 1
 - **Example:** 1